ptt0610/Worldquant-capstone-project-DC/README.md

 We them fit the DC Log Return and Normal Log Return into Hidden Markov Model to detect hidden state, then we can identify the normal and abnormal regimes.

+We also try impact of different thetas, you can find the result in the different theta folders.